caheras/WEB-FE-HTML-CSS-HW2-CAMILOHERAS/README.md

 - **Responsive Design**: The layout adjusts to different screen sizes.
 - **Navigation**: Links between the landing page and contact form.

-## Acceptance Criteria

-- Content can be in English or Spanish.
-- The landing page follows the provided structure and creatively presents product information.
-- Both Grid and Flexbox are used effectively.
-- The design is clean and visually appealing.
-- The landing page contains at least two images.
-- A link connects the landing page to the contact form, and vice versa.
-- The contact form has required fields, email validation, and a 255-character limit for the textarea.
-- All files are organized in a single folder.

 ## How to View

 1. **Clone the Repo**: